 That incredible increase in toad speed has put enormous pressure on the toads’ bodies – bodies that had evolved to sit around a swamp in Brazil and eat flies, not sprint across Australia like an Olympic long-distance athlete.

-Veterinary pathologist, Dr Cathy Shilton, discovered that many of the
+TEAM BUFO's veterinary pathologist, Dr Cathy Shilton, discovered that many of the

 toads at the invasion front at Fogg Dam – especially the bigger, older,